Join the Newsletter!

 The Vite plugin ( plugins/version-json.ts )

-export default function function versionJson(): PluginversionJson(): Plugin {
+export default function versionJson(): Plugin {

 // …snip…

-const versionDetails: {
+const versionDetails = {

-name: any;
+name: pkg.name,

-commitTime: any;
+commitTime: gitCommitTimestamp(),

 }